 Navy Swim Test Qualifications

 Everyone who enters the U.S. Navy must pass a Navy Third Class Swim Test.
-The initial test is conducted in basic training (boot camp) for enlisted personnel, and as part of officer accession training (OCS, Academy, ROTC) for commissioned officers.
-Navy personnel in certain ratings (jobs) must be able to pass the requirements for a second class swim test.
+The initial test is conducted in basic training (boot camp) for enlisted personnel, and as part of officer accession training (OCS), in the Academy or as part of ROTC for commissioned officers.
+Navy personnel in certain ratings—jobs—must be able to pass the requirements for a second class swim test.

 Third Class Swim Test